JoeDalton24/node-ts-starter/readme.md

 # Description

-This is a cli tool that create all you need to start building you nodejs app with typescript.
+This is a cli tool that create all you need to start building your nodejs app with typescript.

 # Usage